ravikant-diwakar/DevOps/DevOpswithAWS.md

 ***

-# 3. *step-by-step guide* to set up a basic *AWS VPC* environment, *launch an EC2 instance, and **connect to it*.

-1. ✅ VPC Setup (VPC, Subnet, IGW, Route Table)
-2. ✅ EC2 Launch (with public IP & security group)
-3. ✅ Connect to EC2 via SSH

----

-# 🧾 Step-by-Step Guide to Launch EC2 in a Custom VPC
+# 3. Step-by-Step Guide to Launch EC2 in a Custom VPC

----

-## 🟢 *PART 1: VPC NETWORK SETUP*
+## *PART 1: VPC NETWORK SETUP*

----

 ### *Step 1: Create a VPC*